 The Council receives a lot of complaints about parked cars blocking footways for pedestrians, pushchairs and wheelchairs.
 We cannot introduce a parking scheme that allows parking on the footway and forces vulnerable road users to walk in the road.

 How will this affect businesses, such as shops?Back to top

 In some Resident Parking Schemes we allocate short-stay spaces near shops and other business premises to encourage a regular turnover of parking.
-Businesses operating within a Resident Parking Scheme may be eligible for a permit.

 Can I get a resident parking permit if I am a student?Back to top

 To qualify for a permit you must live in a Resident Permit Zone.
 There are no exemptions for students meaning your vehicle must be registered in your name and to an address within the zone.
 If your vehicle is still registered to a different address, complete section 6 on your V5C (log book) and upload SECTION 4, 5 & 6.
 We also need to see your Tenancy/Rental agreement, showing your name, the full postal address together with the start and finish dates.